joshcanhelp/josh-to-11/input/symlinked/posts/2019-06-27-specializing-vs-generalizing.md

 ---

-title: "Specializing vs Generalizing"
+title: Specializing vs Generalizing
-excerpt: "Should you specialize and go deep or generalize and go broad?
-I'd argue they they are two sides of the same coin."
+excerpt: Should you specialize and go deep or generalize and go broad?
+I'd argue they they are two sides of the same coin.
-tags: ["Personal Development", "Portfolio"]
+tags:
+  - Personal Development
+  - Portfolio
 featured_img: /_images/2019/06/i-dont-know.png
 ---

 So, you want to be a generalist! **Great!** Generalists get better job offers, have secret powers, and are better than specialists.
 They also kill sales pipelines and and can’t be afforded.